Sandbag’s EU ETS simulator

 How can I use this simulator?

-The bold red line shows an emissions pathway that would be permitted by the scheme as amended by your selected parameters.
-This pathway was calculated by applying a fixed growth rate to industry emissions from 2021 onwards while using up the EUA surplus by 2030.
-Emissions from electricity generation are assumed to follow the ‘REG’ scenario set out in the EU’s Impact Assessment.
+The maximum emissions pathway shows an emissions scenario that would be permitted by the scheme as amended by your selected parameters.
+This pathway was calculated by applying a fixed growth rate to industry emissions from 2023 onwards, using up the EUA surplus by 2030.

 The maximum emissions pathway is not a forecast of emissions but is intended to illustrate how the selected parameters can alter the scheme’s real constraint despite the stated reduction target selected at the top left.
 This shows that, while the target is important, other structural factors of the EU ETS will have a big impact on how strictly the target must be adhered to.